workshops for leaders and teachers

 - practice progress-monitoring models to support IEP goals and inform PLAAFP statements

-teach4learning in special education: aligning instruction to the expectations of STAAR 2.0 – request PD
+teach4learning for ALL: ensuring access to the expectations of STAAR 2.0 – request PD

 We’ll anchor our learning around two key themes:

-- learn it – This is where the instructional cycle begins.
-We’ll explore how to meaningfully anchor new learning to prior knowledge and personal connections, ensure student access to content, and effectively introduce vocabulary and visuals/texts.
-Additionally, we’ll share ways to check for understanding as students develop new learning.
+- learn it – How do we build knowledge and understanding in diverse learners?
+We’ll explore how to meaningfully anchor new learning to prior knowledge and personal connections and ensure student access to complex content and texts.
+We’ll learn how to effectively teach vocabulary and use visuals to support sensemaking.
+Additionally, we’ll incorporate ways to collaboratively check for understanding as students develop new learning – including students in the process to build student self-awareness and control.

-- comprehend it – We’ll explore the importance of practice without penalty and engage in ways to build the bridge between direct content instruction and the expectation that students can apply content independently.
-We will specifically explore ways to support content retention and retrieval for students who struggle with memory, focus, and organization.
-We’ll use lead4ward strategies, evidence-based teaching practices, and effective tools to ensure engaging, collaborative, guided practice that results in meaningful learning for ALL.
+- comprehend it – How do we support motivation, persistence, and memory for diverse learners?
+We’ll explore the importance of practice without penalty and engagement to build the bridge between direct content instruction and the expectation that students can apply content independently, all while improving student participation and cooperation.
+We’ll specifically explore ways to support content retention and retrieval for students who struggle with memory, focus, and organization.
+We’ll use lead4ward strategies, evidence-based teaching practices, and effective tools to ensure engaging, collaborative instruction that results in meaningful learning for ALL.

 special education year-long services